findingcorey1/Obsidian/ASIA 1125/Discussions/Discussion 7.md

 Which episode of Confucius’ life stands out in your opinion, and what does it reveal about his philosophy or character?

-The most notable part of Confucius life that stands out to me was that
+The most notable part of Confucius life that stands out to me was he left his downtown to pursue his principles elsewhere.
+At the time, he believed that his ideas and principles of beliefs were more powerful than what Zhou had believed at the time.
+So he stuck to his own ideas rather than having a comfortable job.
+For 15 years, he travelled to different states with his students to find a leader to listen to his ideas and beliefs, that type of commit he showed